English as a Second Language Students (ESL)

 • Please bring your photo ID.

-Schedule your ESL test appointment on campus
+Schedule your ESL placement appointment on campus

 If the class seems too difficult, you can move down a level during the add/drop period (usually the first 2 weeks of classes).
 You do not need permission to move down a level.